-First place ties of three persons will be decided by a ladder type playoff, with the two lower average pitcher meeting in the first match and the winner playing the high average pitcher for the title
+First place ties of three persons will be decided by a ladder type playoff, with the two lower average pitchers for the Tournament meeting in the first match and the winner playing the high average pitcher in the Tournament for the title

-First place ties of four pitchers will be settled by using the ringer percentage from round robin play and having the highest percentage pitcher play the lowest percentage pitcher, while the second and third highest play each other.
+First place ties of four pitchers will be settled by using the ringer percentage from round robin play and having the highest percentage pitcher for the Tournament play the lowest percentage pitcher for the Tournament, while the second and third highest play each other.
 The winners of those two games will play one game for the class championship.
 Third and fourth place will be determined by the procedure outlined below for "All Other Position Ties".

 All Other Position Ties: